Balancing Multi-modal Sensor Learning via Multi-objective Optimization: Preliminaries

-Note that the decoupled nature of the output with respect to the modalities is due to the late fusion multi-modal model architecture with concatenate fusion.
-The corresponding regression loss can be given as $f_{mm}(\boldsymbol{\Theta_{mm}}) = \frac{1}{N}\sum_{i=1}^{N}(y_i - \hat{y}_i)^2$.
-We can then derive the gradient of $f_{mm}$ as (see Appendix \ref{app:toy-illustration} for details) {
+The decoupled nature of the output with respect to the modalities is a consequence of the late-fusion architecture with concatenation fusion.
+The corresponding regression loss is given by $f_{mm}(\boldsymbol{\Theta_{mm}}) = \frac{1}{N}\sum_{i=1}^{N}(y_i - \hat{y}_i)^2$.
+We can then derive the gradient of $f_{mm}$ as follows (see Appendix \ref{app:toy-illustration} for details): {

 } where